19hours/sg-statutes/Acts/Parks and Trees Act.md

 (f) soil conservation and erosion issues.

+[Parks and Trees 1996 Ed., s.
+7 (1)]

 ### Reinstatement notices as regards heritage road green buffers

-21\.—(1) Where it appears to the Commissioner that there has been a contravention of section 18(1) or 19(1), he may serve a reinstatement notice on all or any of the following persons:
+21\.—(1) Where it appears to the Commissioner that there has been a contravention of section 18(1) or (2) or 19(1), he may serve a reinstatement notice on all or any of the following persons:

-(a) any person who appears to the Commissioner to have been responsible for or participated in anything done in contravention of section 18(1) or 19(1); or
+(a) any person who appears to the Commissioner to have been responsible for or have participated in anything done in contravention of section 18(1) or (2) or 19(1); or

-(b) any occupier of the premises on which anything is done in contravention of section 18(1) or 19(1).
+(b) any occupier of the premises on which anything is done in contravention of section 18(1) or (2) or 19(1).

 (2) A reinstatement notice under subsection (1) shall require the person upon whom it is served to remedy (wholly or in part) the contravention or to remedy any injury or damage to the heritage road green buffer caused by that contravention and may, in particular, require that person —